plungepool/wiki-dot-plungepool-dot-dev/src/ceevolt.md

 ## Prototype BLE MIDI to Eurorack CV Converter

 *CeeVolt is your personal, portable bridge between digital flexibility and analog richness.
 Pair with your iOS device and unlock a world of midi controllers and sequencers, now available for use with your Eurorack modular system.
-Ultra-low latency with the latest generation of the Bluetooth Low Energy spec. **No longer in active development**.*
+Ultra-low latency with the latest generation of the Bluetooth Low Energy spec.
+No longer in active development.*

 <iframe width="560" height="315" src="https://www.youtube.com/embed/hXPX2txK7E4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>